xindong95/xindong95.github.io/_pages/cv.md

 - 2023
 Director, Chairman of Organizing Committee
-Graduation Party
-*School of Life Sciences and Technology, Tongji University*
+*Graduation Party of School of Life Sciences and Technology, Tongji University*

 - 2022
 Volunteer of PCR Test for COVID-19